Tamino (musician): Sahar

-On 27 April 2022, Tamino released “The First Disciple” after a two-year social media hiatus, the first single from his second studio album, Sahar.
-On 7 June 2022, Tamino released his second single from the album, “Fascination,” and announced that Sahar would be released 23 September 2022.
+On 27 April 2022, Tamino released "The First Disciple" after a two-year social media hiatus, the first single from his second studio album, Sahar.
+On 7 June 2022, Tamino released his second single from the album, "Fascination," and announced that Sahar would be released 23 September 2022.

 On 6 June 2022, Tamino announced that he would resume his postponed 2020 North America and Europe tour in September 2022.

+Every Dawn's a Mountain

+On 15 October 2024, Tamino released "Babylon", the first single from his upcoming album titled Every Dawn's a Mountain.
+In the months proceeding, he released the singles "Dissolve", "Sanctuary" (written and performed in collaboration with American singer-songwriter Mitski, whom he had been touring alongside for her "The Land Is Inhospitable and So Are We" tour throughout early 2024) and "Willow".

+The full album was released on March 21, 2025 and a tour of North America and Europe was announced.